-The Fund posted a return of -1.78% for October, underperforming the sector average return of 0.09%.
+he Fund posted a return of -2.53% for October, performing in line with the sector average return of -2.52%.

 This article is for information purposes only and should not be construed as advice.
 We strongly suggest you seek independent financial advice prior to taking any course of action.

 The value of this investment can fall as well as rise and investors may get back less than they originally invested.
 Past performance is not necessarily a guide to future performance.

 The Fund is suitable for investors who are seeking to achieve long term capital growth.